LincZero/obsidian-chat-view-qq/README.md

 - webvtt

 Obsidian Plugin，The magic changes to [obsidian-chat-view](https://github.com/adifyr/obsidian-chat-view)
+We have done a lot of work that is more suitable for Chinese use, such as qq/wechat format, intelligent avatar, intelligent recognition format and so on.

 `version-by` is the [obsidian-chat-view](https://github.com/adifyr/obsidian-chat-view) version on which the magic is based<br/>
 `version` the revised edition